Noakhali riots: Violence

-On 12 October, the residence of Chittaranjan Dutta Raychaudhuri, at Shayestaganj, under the Raipur police station, was attacked by a Muslim mob.
-Kasem's private army attacked the Das family of Gopairbag, near Sompara market, under the Ramganj police station.
-The Das family were Kasem's immediate neighbour.
-The Chaudhuri family of Noakhola village under the Ramganj police station were also attacked by a Muslim mob.
-The attackers resorted to murder, loot and arson.
-Another Muslim mob attacked the residence of Yashoda Pal and Bharat Bhuiyan at Gobindapur under Ramganj police station.
-Between Amishapara and Satgharia the residences of the Bhaumiks and the Pals were totally destroyed by fire.
-In Nandigram, Golam Sarwar's private army burnt the Nag residence, the post office and the school founded by Ramanikanta Nag.
-The Hindus from the nearby areas had taken shelter in the Nag residence and initially the police protected them, repulsing the first attacks.
+Nandigram

+Hindus from areas near Nandigram had taken shelter in the residence of Ramanikanta Nag.
+Initially the police protected them, repulsing the first attacks.
 The attackers then resorted to indiscriminate looting in the village.
 On 13 October, at 12 noon, a mob of 200 to 250 Muslims armed with deadly weapons attacked the Hindus in Changirgaon.
-1,500 maunds of paddy were burnt and all the temples were destroyed.
-The Hindu women were stripped of their shankha and sindur.
+1,500 Maunds of paddy was burnt and all the temples were destroyed.
+Hindu women were stripped of their shankha and sindur.
 The men were forced to perform the namaz.

+Ramganj police station

 On 14 October, Jogendra Chandra Das, the M.L.A. from Chandpur, Tipperah, wrote to Jogendra Nath Mandal stating that thousands of Scheduled Caste Hindus had been attacked in Ramganj police station area in Noakhali.
-Their houses were being looted and set on fire and they were being forcibly converted to Islam.
+Their houses were being looted and set on fire with petrol, and they were being forcibly converted to Islam.

-According to eyewitnesses, the attackers used petrol to set the houses on fire.
 In the remote island of Sandwip, which had no motor cars, petrol was imported from the mainland to set the houses on fire.
 According to Rakesh Batabyal, the use of petrol and kerosene indicates the premeditated and organised nature of the attacks.
-In Sandwip, revolutionary freedom fighter Lalmohan Sen was killed when he tried to resist a Muslim mob from killing the Hindus.
+In Sandwip, revolutionary freedom fighter Lalmohan Sen was killed when he tried to resist a Muslim mob from killing Hindus.

 Violence broke out in the Ramganj police station area, in the north of Noakhali District, on 10 October 1946.
-The violence unleashed was described as "the organized fury of the Muslim mob".
+The violence unleashed was described as "the organised fury of the Muslim mob".
 It soon engulfed the neighbouring police stations of Raipur, Lakshmipur, Begumganj and Sandip in Noakhali, and Faridganj, Hajiganj, Chandpur, Lakshman and Chudagram in Tippera.
-As per Gandhian Ashoka Gupta's report during Mahatma Gandhi's visit to the area, at least 2000 Hindus were forced to change their religion to Islam, six were forced to marry by force and one was murdered.
+As per Gandhian Ashoka Gupta's report, at least 2000 Hindus had been forced to change their religion to Islam, six were forced to marry by force, and one person was murdered.
 However, the official estimate was 200.

-Jashoda Ranjan Das, one of the landlord of Noakhali Nauri, was killed during the riot.
-He succeeded in saving his wife and children, sending them to West Bengal with the help of local Muslims, and stayed with his brothers-in-law.
-A few months later, with the help of Mahatma Gandhi, the bodies were found.